April 2026

 Young Grower of the Year – Entries are Open

-Entries are now open for Young Grower of the Year, and we’re encouraging the bright, capable young people across our potato and wider horticulture sector to step forward.
+Young Grower of the Year is open for entries, and we’re encouraging the bright, capable young people across our potato and wider horticulture sector to step forward.
 This is a chance to stretch yourself, show the industry what you can do, and grow your confidence, skills and professional network along the way.

 If someone in your team has that spark — the drive, curiosity and commitment that marks a future leader — give them the encouragement they need to enter.
 Sometimes a quiet word of support is all it takes to help someone back themselves.

-The competition celebrates the talent, passion and hard work shaping the next generation of New Zealand growers.
-It’s about recognising the people who will carry our industry forward.
+Celebrating the talent, passion and hard work shaping the next generation of New Zealand growers, this competition is about recognising the people who will carry our industry forward.

 Let’s back our young growers and champion the future of New Zealand horticulture together.